PyO3/pyo3/guide/src/class.md

 `PyClassShell` is a special type made for `PyClass`.

-It represents the actual layout of pyclass in Python world and used to extract it from Python object pointer.
+It represents the actual layout of `pyclass` on the Python heap and is used to extract it from the Python object pointer.

 To make pyclass in Python heap, you can use `PyClassShell::new_ref` or `PyClassShell::new_mut`.